Shkyrockett/engine/Documents/InteractionMethods.md

 ### Mathmatical Primitives

 - [x] **Polynomial** A mathematical primitive used to store the polynomial function of a polynomial based shape.
-Used mostly with Bezier curve calculations.
+Used mostly with Bézier curve calculations.
 - [x] **2x2 Matrix**
 - [x] **3x3 Matrix**
 - [x] **4x4 Matrix**